sook-tusk/Tech_Creative_Workflow_Using_R_and_Sublime/README.md

 Restart PC after environment setting has changed.For the detailed instructions, see here [add-Windows-paths] (https://helpdeskgeek.com/windows-10/add-windows-path-environment-variable/).
 For Mac PCs, follow similar procedures as necessary.

-## Step 5: All done.
+## Step 6: All done.
 Test running R code in ST

 In Sublime, we create a side by side view by going to the menu, *View > Layout > Columns: 2* and display R code on the left and Terminal panel on the right.
 Leave the cursor on the right panel where Terminal will launch.
+There are two ways to open a Terminal to send the R code to.

+- Using shortcuts: Press `command+option+r` in Mac (ctrl+alt+r in Windows) to open an RTerm (R terminal).
+  Then, go to your R Script file and press `Ctrl+Enter` to run a line of code or blocks.
+The output will be printed in RTerm.

-Press `Ctrl+Shit+P`, type **SendCode: Choose Program**, then choose **Terminus**.
+- Using Sublime menu: (watch the video for this procedure) Press `Ctrl+Shit+P`, type **SendCode: Choose Program**, then choose **Terminus**.
 This needs to be done only once.

 Now, we are set to instruct Sublime to launch *Rterm*.
 Press Ctrl+Shit+P and type :